To Concordia on the Day of Peace January 17th

 Ice cream has a long and fascinating history.
 It’s believed that the ancient Chinese were the first people to eat a form of ice cream, flavoured with fruit and honey.
 The Persians also had a version of ice cream using ice and grape syrup.
 In the 13th century, Marco Polo brought the idea of ice cream to Europe from China.
 The dessert became popular in Italy, where early recipes called for flavoured snow and ice.
 By the 18th century, ice cream was regularly served in English and American households.
 Today, ice cream is enjoyed all over the world in many variations and with a plethora of flavours.

-Now, settle yourself down with that pistachio and ciocolata gelato and read real writing on the subject of the origins of Ice Cream from the British Museum, and please notice that the ice house pictured below is also, weirdly, just by a City Wall.
+Now, settle yourself down with that pistachio and ciocolata gelato and read real writing on the subject of the origins of Ice Cream from the British Museum, and please note that the ice house pictured below is also, weirdly, just by a City Wall, but this time in Mesopotamia.

 Blog Page from British Museum showing picture of an ancient Mesopotamian Ice House by a defensive wall.